Ghornon/WSEI-2022-2023-zima-eBilety/README.md

 Fill free to use

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for details.